wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

   - [Why roll back your node](#why-roll-back-your-node)
   - [How to rollback a node](#how-to-rollback-a-node)

----

 ## Node structure ##

 To clarify all of the node deployment steps, it is required to understand the structure of a node.
-Understanding the node structure will shed some light on major essences that a node interacts with.
+Understanding the node structure will shed some light on the principal essences that a node interacts with.

 Under the bonnet, every node has:
 - **<u>Blockchain database</u>**: